tyrellshawn/PprofVisualizer/README.md

 # PProfViz - Go pprof Visualization Tool

-PProfViz is an open-source tool for visualizing Go pprof profiles with an improved user interface.
+PProfViz is an open-source tool for visualizing Go pprof profiles with an improved user interface built with replit agent.
 It provides intuitive visualizations for CPU, memory, block, and mutex profiles.

 ## Features